 Easy Effective Homemade Deodorant (4oz)

-- 4oz+ jar or tin (something like THIS would work well).
-We also carry gorgeous black deodorant tubes in the shop that would be perfect for this!
+- 4oz+ jar or tin (see Pronounce containers).
+We also carry gorgeous black and white deodorant tubes in the shop that would be perfect for this!

 - Double-boiler (I make my own with a glass bowl over a pot)

 - Kitchen scale (like THIS; BTW having a scale is a great investment in your kitchen and I use mine almost everyday)

 - 30g Coconut oil (my very favorite hand-pressed coconut oil)